 The swimming pool will be open for swimming during open program in the evenings.
-Scouts and adult Scout volunteers must take the BSA swim test before using the pool.
-The swim test for overnight campers will be offered Sunday afternoon, July 19th or July 26th, after campers check in.
+Scouts and adult Scout volunteers must take the Scouting America swim test before using the pool.
+The swim test for overnight campers will be offered Sunday afternoon, July 13th or July 20th, after campers check in.
 The swimming pool instructors will hold swim tests for day campers the first day of class.

-Weather permitting, Camp Snyder may offer pre-camp swim checks in early June.
+Weather permitting, Camp Snyder will offer pre-camp swim checks May 31 & June 1.
 Information can be found at www.gotosnyder.org.